GlassOnTin/nchorder/docs/twiddler4/README.md

 - I2C bus configuration and connected devices
 - Configuration file format specification

-**The device**: Twiddler 4 is a one-handed chording keyboard with 16 buttons, Bluetooth/USB connectivity, and a touchpad.
+**The device**: Twiddler 4 is a one-handed chording keyboard with 16 buttons, Bluetooth/USB connectivity, and an optical motion sensor for mouse control.
 It uses a Nordic nRF52840 microcontroller.

 ## Document Index